FACT-Finder-Web-Components/documentation/markdown/3.0/en/ff-asn.md

 ## Styling slider groups
-Slider groups a handled in a different way.
+Slider groups are handled in a different way.
 To style them you need to use the `ff-asn-group-slider` element.

 ```html
 <ff-asn-group-slider></ff-asn-group-slider>